abigcleverdog/LeetCode/README.md

   # Overview
    Starting 12/06/2017, a diary for solving LeetCode problems.
    2018/1/16 strategy change, focus on the 1-400; round 1
+   2018/4/9  finished round 1 with python, skipped some problems, such as tricky dp or indiced tree etc and the paid problems.
+   2018/4/10 round 2 with java.

 | LC contests   | Week          | rank	 | result	  |
 | :-----------: |:-------------:| ------:| ---------: |